Maxed-Out Credit Card: Consequences and Steps to Bounce Back

 3. Pay for damages out-of-pocket.
 If an incident occurs involving the rental vehicle, your credit card will be charged.
 You’ll then file a reimbursement claim for the amount of any applicable repair costs through your credit card rental car insurance coverage.
 Some card issuers allow claim payments to go directly to the rental company, upon request.

 4. Maintain documentation.
-This includes police reports, if available, as well as rental receipts, damage charges from the car rental agency to your credit card, towing receipts, and any other documentation or proof of expense as a result of the incident.
+This includes police reports, if available, as well as rental receipts, damage charges from the car rental agency to your credit card, towing receipts, and any other documentation or proof of expenses as a result of the incident.

 5. Submit your claim ASAP.
-File a Auto Rental Collision Damage reimbursement claim as soon as possible, as it can take weeks to settle a claim.
+File an Auto Rental Collision Damage reimbursement claim as soon as possible, as it can take weeks to settle a claim.
 If your card issuer’s benefits administrator reaches out for additional information or documents, submit those details within their designated timeline to avoid issues or possible denial of your claim.

 Questions to Ask Your Credit Card Issuer